As a CEO, president or business owner, do you have a formula for business success?

-On the surface this is a great philosophy.
+On the surface, it sounds like a great philosophy.
 It makes sense in many ways, doesn’t it?
 If you enjoy it; if you are good at it, then you should follow your dreams to be successful in business.
-Less stress.
-More balance.
-And life can be a bowl of cherries!
+You’ll be less stressed.
+Have more balance.
+And life will be a bowl of cherries!

-What people, in general, including yourself do whether as an employee or as the company CEO, president or business owner is to focus on what they enjoy doing and what they are good at.
-They tend to push everything else aside.
+What people, in general, including yourself do whether as an employee or as the company CEO, president or business owner is to focus on what is enjoyable to do.
+What you are good at.
+Then tend to push other things aside.
 It’s human nature.

-That’s just not going to make it in this economy – or in any economy.
-If you want to be truly successful then you need to face the things that you find unpleasant, mundane or boring that are as important to your business success as those you like and excel at.
+That’s just not going to make it in today’s competitive marketplace.
+If you want to be truly successful then you need to face the things you find unpleasant, mundane or boring that are as important to your business success as those you like and excel at.

-You need to stay focused on the big picture of what you really want to achieve with your business and in your life.
-Because this is the path to get you to where you want to be.
+You need to stay focused on the big picture of what you really want to achieve in business and in your life.
+Because this is the pathway of business success to get you to where you want to be.

 For example: Do you like to do paperwork?
 Most businesspeople don’t like paperwork.
-They put it off.
-It piles up on the desk or a deadline needs to be met.
-If you saw a cartoon of a business person with stacks of paper where you could only see the top of their head this may seem funny but to a business person it may be reality.
-So the papers continue to pile up not just on the desk but all over the office.
+Put it off till it piles up on the desk or a deadline needs to be met.
+If you saw a cartoon of a businessperson with stacks of paper where you could only see the top of their head this may seem funny only because it is merely exaggerated reality.
+In fact, the paperwork continues to pile up not only on the desk but all over the office.
 Yet paperwork and reports can supply critical data and knowledge for your business success.
 On the other hand, you don’t want to get so caught up in the paperwork that you lose sight of what else needs to be accomplished for true business success.

 Perhaps you’re lucky enough to have work just rolling into your company or you are working on a “very big project” bringing in significant revenue.
-Ask yourself: What happens if the work suddenly runs dry, when you unexpectedly lose a major customer or when the one project is finished?
+Ask yourself: What happens if the work suddenly runs dry, when you unexpectedly lose a major customer or when the one big project is finished?
 Then what?
 Will you be scrambling for new business?

-I see this so often with business people.
-Having work you enjoy and being busy is no doubt more fun than looking for business.
-But no matter how much work you have always plan to spend a percentage of your daily/weekly time prospecting and marketing.
+Remember: No matter how much work your company may have always plan to spend a percentage of your daily/weekly time prospecting and marketing.
 Providing the customer or potential customer what they need to keep doing business with you.
 Never stop.
 Then the business coming in the door shouldn’t stop either.

 Tackle the things you don’t want to do first in your business day and get them out of the way.
 Set aside specific time.
-Even put it on your calendar.
+Even schedule it on your calendar.

 Is the goal of your business somewhat like going to summer camp – singing camp songs and having a good time?
 Do you think of yourself more as simply an employee or as a leader?
 Or is your company’s goal to be profitable for yourself, your employees and being able to pay your bills?

 If your business goal is success and profit then everyone around you including yourself need to face the reality of getting to work, getting things done, getting those sales made and learning new skills.

-It’s about getting out of your comfort zone and doing the things you don’t want to do but are really necessary for business success.
+It’s about getting out of your comfort zone.
+Doing the things you don’t want to do but are really necessary for business success.